 Get Granular With Your Budget

 “Be as specific as possible when creating your budget,” said consumer analyst Julie Ramhold with DealNews.com.
-“If you’re noting the gifting part of your budget, make sure you detail who you’re shopping for as well as how much you can afford to spend on each person.
-If you have ideas for what you want to purchase for each person, then go ahead and note those as well.
-The more detail you have, the better, as it means you won’t find yourself surprised by unexpected costs or fees.”
+“If you’re noting the gifting part of your budget, make sure you detail who you’re shopping for as well as how much you can afford to spend on each person.”

 Open a Christmas Club Account